microsoft/confidential-sidecar-containers/examples/skr/TROUBLESHOOTING.md

 az account get-access-token --resource https://managedhsm.azure.net
 ```

-2.
+If the http response status is still 401 Unauthorized, check whether the identity you logged in has access to the AKV/mHSM you tried to import keys into.
+Refer [here](https://github.com/microsoft/confidential-sidecar-containers/tree/main/examples/skr/aci#2-generate-user-managed-identity) on how to setup the right role access for AKV/mHSM on the managed identity.

+## Bad Request Error

 ```
 pulling AKV response body failed: {"error":{"code":"BadParameter","message":"JSON Web Key: k property of oct key is too large, maximum size is 64 (Activity ID: 41c*****d6)"}}: http response status equal to 400 Bad Request

 ```

-This might indicate that you tried to import an rsa key as an oct key.
-Or at least the `kty` on `importkeyconfig.json` is inconsistent with the actual key you tried to import.
-Make sure you configure the right `kty` on `importkeyconfig.json`.
+This might indicate that you tried to import an rsa key as an oct key or that the `kty` on importkeyconfig.json is inconsistent with the actual key you tried to import.

-3.
+## Key not supported Error

 ```
 Key not supported
 ```

 This means the `kty` on `importkeyconfig.json` is wrong.
 Currently the import key tool only supports two types of keys: `RSA-HSM` and `oct-HSM`.

 ## 403 Forbidden Error